 Qualifications of Elders in Titus 1:6-9 (Duplications with 1 Tim.
-3 are not listed) Stated Qualification (NKJV/NASB) Greek Word and meaning (Strong's) Comments - Pistos :objectively, trustworthy; subjectively, trustful:believe(- ing, -r), faithful(-ly), sure, true Not self-willed Authades: self-pleasing, i.e. arrogant:self-willed.
-2 Pet 2:10 They are presumptuous, self- willed.
+3 are not listed) Stated Qualification (NKJV/NASB) Greek Word and meaning (Strong's) Comments not accused of ing, -r), faithful(-ly), sure, true Here is the most controversial commandment.
+There are two views to this passage; that the faithful child is faithful to their parents (paralleling it to 1 Tim.
+3:4), or that the child is faithful to God.
+Both answers would be found in being faithful to God, making that the safest interpretation.
+One question is whether either faithfulness exists in the child or a Godly man who is not faithful to God (2 Chron.
+28:9).
+The Greek language gives no deeper contextual meaning.
+Not self-willed Authades: self-pleasing, i.e. arrogant:self-willed.
+2 Pet 2:10 They are presumptuous, self-willed.
 They are not afraid to speak evil of dignitaries, Not quick tempered Orgilos,: irascible:soon angry Eph 4:31 Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
-Loves what is good Philagathos : fond to good, i.e. a promoter of virtue:love of good men.
-Just Dikaios : equitable (in character or act); by implication, innocent, holy (absolutely or relatively): just, meet, right(-eous).
-Holy Hosios : properly, right i.e. hallowed (pious, sacred, sure): holy, mercy, undefiled 1 Pet 1:15 but as He who called you is holy, you also be holy in all your conduct, 16 because it is written, "Be holy, for I am holy."
+Loves what is good Philagathos: fond to good, i.e. a promoter of virtue:love of good men.
+Php 4:8 whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthymeditate on these things.
+Just Heb 10:38 Now the just shall live by faith; But if anyone draws back, My soul has no pleasure in him."
+Holy Hosios: properly, right i.e. hallowed (pious, sacred, sure):holy, mercy, undefiled 1 Pet 1:15 but as He who called you is holy, you also be holy in all your conduct, 16 because it is written, "Be holy, for I am holy."
 Holding Fast the word opposite to, i.e. (by implication) 2 Timothy 1:13 Hold fast the pattern of sound words which you have heard from me, in faith and love which are in Christ Jesus.